 Speakers:

-- Emilià Pola, CEO.
+- Emilià Pola, Executive Director.
 ICREA

 - Arcadi Navarro, Director.
 Pasqual Maragall Foundation / Professor of Genetics.
 UPF